Brett Shore

 Brett Shore is a former professional rugby league footballer who played in the 1980s.
 He played for the Newcastle Knights in 1988.

 Playing career

 Shore was part of the Newcastle Knights inaugural year.
 He played 11 matches for the Knights before being released at the end of 1988 to pursue other interests.
+A knee reconstruction midway through 1988 ended career.